Switching between VFIO-enabled virtual machines

 My plan for this was to run an agent on the host, which will accept a request to switch VM’s.
 It would then shut down the current VM, and start up a different one instead.

-This was the first time I tried using the libvirt Python bindings before, and I was able to quickly make a proof of concept which toggled between two VM’s, which are nested within the VM I’m using for development, because of course they are.
+This was the first time I tried using the libvirt Python bindings before, and I was able to quickly make a script which toggled between two VM’s, which are nested within the VM I’m using for development, because of course they are.

 Toggling which VM is active, using the Python libvirt API in PyCharm.